Redundancy while pregnant, or on or after maternity, adoption, shared parental leave or neonatal leave

 - are on shared parental leave

-- have recently returned (see below) from a period of maternity, adoption or shared parental leave.
+- have recently returned (see below) from a period of maternity, adoption, shared parental leave or neonatal leave.

 During pregnancy